 Yes, people with asthma can exercise and play sports.
 These activities help strengthen the chest and make the lungs work better.

 The yogic science is vast, and there is nothing it cannot cure.
-Hasta mudras seem like simple hand gestures, but their healing effects are immense and can save you from chronic diseases.
-Scores of people across the world suffer from asthma, and these hand gestures are need of the hour to control asthma and eventually cure it.
+Hasta mudras seem like simple hand gestures, but these relaxation techniques have healing effects are immense and can save you from chronic diseases.
+It is an alternative therapy to manage asthma naturally.
+Scores of people across the world suffer from asthma, and these hand gestures are the need of the hour to control asthma and eventually cure it.
 Give them a shot!